 About Me

 Welcome.
 I'm Emma (she/her/hers).
-I’m a Licensed Marriage and Family Therapist in California and Oregon.
+I’m a Licensed Marriage and Family Therapist in California, Washington, and Oregon.
+I live in the San Francisco Bay Area (CA).
 I am also a Somatic Experiencing Practitioner.
-I work exclusively via telehealth and provide trauma-informed, neurodivergent affirming, somatic psychotherapy, to teens and adults who are present in California and Oregon.
+I work exclusively via telehealth and provide trauma-informed, neurodivergent affirming, somatic psychotherapy, to teens and adults who are present in California, Washington, and Oregon.

 My passion is supporting neurodivergent folks and LGBTQIA+ folks in healing from trauma.